 It seems obvious that since your friend is depressed, you should be there for her.
 But how do you do this when she doesn’t initiate conversations or refuses to respond to phone calls or text messages?

 Those who suffer from depression usually lack initiative, and they might end up isolating themselves and ruminating over their issues.

 Offer to take her for a walk in a beautiful place, such as a park, or to a funny movie so that she can start to feel better.

-Try not to dismiss her hopelessness.
+Try not to dismiss her hopelessness, which is one of the effects of depression.
 Instead, you can explain to her that these feelings are temporary and can be treated.

-You could bring her favorite food or play her favorite games with her or simply offer to help her with housework such as laundry or cooking.
+You could bring her favourite food or play her favourite games with her or simply offer to help her with housework such as laundry or cooking.

 Never let the burden of having an anxious and depressed friend be only yours.
 Ensure that you inform somebody else (her parent or her partner or her doctor) about the problems that you are facing.

 Depression is a mental disorder that anyone can face these days regardless of age, gender, and income level.
 However the risk for women, previously married, unemployed, or those who are unable to work seems to be higher.

 There are limits to what a friend can do and how involved one can be.
 Supporting a friend with serious depression all the way to a cure can mean the difference between life and death.